Best Black Friday 2021 sales and deals to shop now

 - HP: Up to 57 percent off select laptops, PCs, monitors and more

-- Lenovo: Up to 68 percent off select doorbusters, up to 66 percent off select laptops, up to 84 percent off select electronics and more
+- Lenovo: Up to 66 percent off select doorbusters, laptops, electronics and more

-- Microsoft: Up to $600 off select PCs, up to $200 off select Surface Laptop Go, up to 67 percent off select Xbox games and more
+- Microsoft: Up to $600 off select PCs, up to $200 off select Surface Laptop Go, up to 40 percent off select gaming accessories and more

 - Nomad: Up to 30 percent off sitewide on various tech accessories